mHealth-UPenn/ditti-research-dashboard/README.md

 Looking to get involved?
 Our [Contribution Guide](docs/CONTRIBUTING.md) outlines how to get started with opening discussions.

-If you want to contribute, see our [Development Setup Guide](docs/INSTALL-dev.md) to get started with development.
+Interested in contributing?
+Visit our [Development Setup Guide](docs/INSTALL-dev.md) to begin.

 ## Built With